terkelg/awesome-creative-coding/README.md

 - [Foundation HTML5 Animation with JavaScript](http://www.apress.com/us/book/9781430236658) - Everything you need to know to create animation using the HTML5 canvas.
 - [Playing with chaos](http://www.playingwithchaos.net/) - Programming Fractals and Strange Attractors in JavaScript.
 - [Ray Tracing in One Weekend](https://www.amazon.com/Ray-Tracing-Weekend-Minibooks-Book-ebook/dp/B01B5AODD8/) - Mini book about Ray Tracing.
+- [Processing 2: Creative Programming Cookbook](https://www.packtpub.com/hardware-and-creative/processing-2-creative-programming-cookbook) - Guides you to explore the Processing environment using practical and useful recipes.
+- [Data-driven Graphic Design](https://www.amazon.com/dp/1472578309/) - Creative Coding for Visual Communication.
+- [Real-Time Rendering](https://www.amazon.com/Real-Time-Rendering-Third-Tomas-Akenine-Moller/dp/1568814240) - Learn how to use modern techniques to generate synthetic three-dimensional images in a fraction of a second.
+- [Graphics Shaders: Theory and Practice](https://www.amazon.com/Graphics-Shaders-Theory-Practice-Second/dp/1568814348/) - Introduction to shader programming in general, but focusing on the GLSL shading language.

 ## Courses